Hubbert peak theory: Growth-based economic models

 Insofar as economic growth is driven by oil consumption growth, post-peak societies must adapt.
 Hubbert believed:

 Some economists describe the problem as uneconomic growth or a false economy.
 At the political right, Fred Ikle has warned about "conservatives addicted to the Utopia of Perpetual Growth".
 Brief oil interruptions in 1973 and 1979 markedly slowed—but did not stop—the growth of world GDP.

 Between 1950 and 1984, as the Green Revolution transformed agriculture around the globe, world grain production increased by 250%.
 The energy for the Green Revolution was provided by fossil fuels in the form of fertilizers (natural gas), pesticides (oil), and hydrocarbon fueled irrigation.

 David Pimentel, professor of ecology and agriculture at Cornell University, and Mario Giampietro, senior researcher at the National Research Institute on Food and Nutrition (INRAN), in their 2003 study Food, Land, Population and the U.S. Economy, placed the maximum U.S. population for a sustainable economy at 200 million (actual population approx. 290m in 2003, 329m in 2019).
 To achieve a sustainable economy world population will have to be reduced by two-thirds, says the study.
 Without population reduction, this study predicts an agricultural crisis beginning in 2020, becoming critical c.
 2050.
 The peaking of global oil along with the decline in regional natural gas production may precipitate this agricultural crisis sooner than generally expected.
 Dale Allen Pfeiffer claims that coming decades could see spiraling food prices without relief and massive starvation on a global level such as never experienced before.

 Hubbert peaks

-Although Hubbert peak theory receives most attention in relation to peak oil production, it has also been applied to other natural resources.
+Although Hubbert's peak theory receives the most attention concerning peak oil production, it has also been applied to other natural resources.